Skip To Content

 By providing your contact information above, you agree that a representative of Merrill, the Brokerage affiliate of Bank of America Corporation, may contact you via telephone and/or email to discuss and/or offer investment products and services that may be appropriate for you.
 You agree that you are providing to us your consent for us to contact you regardless of any Do Not Call or Do Not Email privacy choices you may have previously expressed until you revoke this consent, or up to 90 days.
 You may revoke your consent at any time by notifying the Merrill representative.

-3 Review how much you already have saved.
+3 Review how much you already have saved

 Graphic titled, “How much could $1 million or more give you per year?” which shows the projected annual income from investments at age 65.
 Visit the link below for a full description.

-* The accumulated investment savings by age 65 could provide an annual retirement income, adjusted for future inflation (in today’s dollars), of this amount with a high (95%) probability of success for a life expectancy of 91 years, if withdrawn at a sustained spending rate of 3.84%, and invested using conservative asset allocations.
-Source: Chief Investment Office, Portfolio Analytics, “Determining sustainable retiree spending rates: Beyond the 4% rule,” January 2022.
+* The accumulated investment savings by age 65 could provide an annual retirement income, adjusted for future inflation (in today’s dollars), of this amount with a high (95%) probability of success for a life expectancy of 97.9 years, if withdrawn at a sustained spending rate of 3.73%, and invested using conservative asset allocations.
+Source: Chief Investment Office, Portfolio Analytics, “Determining sustainable retiree spending rates: Beyond the 4% rule,” January 2024.

 Your advisor can estimate how your assets might look in the future, given your current savings rate and investment allocation, factoring in the risk of inflation and market performance.
 (You can prepare for that conversation using our Personal Retirement Calculator, which lets you view a projection of your future savings based on your age and current savings rate.)

-“Even if you find that you're behind where you want to be, don’t get discouraged,” advises Kaneer.
+“Even if you find that you’re behind where you want to be, don’t get discouraged,” advises Kaneer.
 “There are a number of ways that you can catch up.”
 Be sure you’ve maxed out tax-advantaged retirement plans, such as a 401(k) or IRA, and taken advantage of any employer match.
-If you’re 50 or over, you may be eligible for additional
+If you’re 50 or over, you may be eligible for additional “catch-up” contributions.
+Under SECURE 2.0, those contributions will be adjusted for inflation, and starting in 2025, those who are 60 to 63 may be able to save an extra $10,000 a year.

 Other tax-advantaged savings options include certain annuities and cash-value life insurance.
 With a high-deductible health insurance plan, you’re eligible to contribute pre-tax dollars to a health savings account, which can be rolled over year after year and used in retirement for more than healthcare costs.